graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik.en.md

 ## Participation
 <p/>

-The workshop language will be in Turkish, please go to the [Turkish Hackathon page](/hackathons/2015/08/21/istanbul-yapisal-gazetecilik) for qualifications, the application form, and other resources.
+The workshop will be in Turkish, please go to the [Turkish Hackathon page](/hackathons/2015/08/21/istanbul-yapisal-gazetecilik) for qualifications, the application form, and other resources.

 <br>